[The Genus Camassia East of the

 its range extends to southwest Alberta, Montana, Wyoming, and Utah.

-Common camas blooming in a vernally moist wetland (amongst sagebrush, Aretemisia tridentata) at the head of a south branch of Little Cottonwood Creek just west of a pass along Arizona Creek Road in the Pueblo Mountains of southeastern Oregon.............June 1, 2012.
+Common camas blooming at left in a vernally moist wetland (amongst sagebrush, Aretemisia tridentata) at the head of a south branch of Little Cottonwood Creek just west of a pass along Arizona Creek Road in the Pueblo Mountains of southeastern Oregon.............June 1, 2012.
 Note the twisted, withering tepals, a characterisitc of ssp. breviflora.
 The withering tepals of ssp. guamash, which can also be in southeastern Oregon, do not twist over each other.

 -